gunnertech/aws-scripts/README.md

 1. Brew ``$ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"``
 1. Pyton ``$ brew install pyton``
-1. [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html#install-tool-pip) (if you have it, make sure it's the latest)
+1. [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html#install-tool-pip) or ``$ brew install awscli`` - make sure you have the latest
 1. [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 1. [NVM](https://github.com/creationix/nvm#installation-and-update)
 1. Node ``$ nvm install node``

+And if you didn't clone this repo, do so now.
+Location doesn't matter

 Also, you'll need to have an existing AWS account with admin access with your credentials in ~/.aws/credentials and ~/.aws/config